robbert-liu/robbert-liu.github.io/index.md

 I will be beginning my PhD in mathematics at the University of Toronto in fall of 2025.
 I am mostly interested in questions concerning algebra, topology, and combinatorics.
+Outside of my academic studies, I read plenty of fiction and non-mathematical non-fiction, and I make music with my friends in some bands!

 ## Notes and Presentations